We are available 7 days a week to help answer any questions. Call (888) 850-1890

 Among some demographics, opioid overdose has overtaken car accidents as the leading cause of accidental death.
-As the medical and addiction treatment communities have struggled to effectively address the wave of opioid addiction, one of the solutions that has emerged is medication-assisted treatment, or MAT.
+As the medical and addiction treatment communities have struggled to effectively address the wave of opioid addiction, one of the solutions that have emerged is medication-assisted treatment or MAT.

 Medication-assisted treatment works in a number of ways, including lessening or preventing the effects of withdrawal, preventing opioids from creating a high in the user, or making the user sick if they were to abuse opioids.

 Medication-assisted treatment includes the use of drugs such as: